RomaP13/RhythmRider/README.md

 # RhythmRider
-The convenient and simple player for enjoying your favorite songs and artists.
+The convenient and easy-to-use music player for listening to your favorite songs and artists, made with the PySide6, pygame, and mutagen libraries.

 ## Requirements
 This project depends on three libraries: